 Although evidence is somewhat conflicting on the scale of risk, HCM is clearly a cause of sudden cardiac death in young competitive athletes and collapse in people with HCM is associated with recent exercise in a proportion of cases.
-Furthermore, cessation of training for at least year or more in athletes prone to ventricular tachyarrhythmias, seems to reduce the frequency and complex of such events in the majority (70%).
+Furthermore, cessation of training for at least a year or more in athletes prone to ventricular tachyarrhythmias, seems to reduce the frequency and complexity of such events in the majority (70%).

-The indirect observational evidence that exercise can induce symptoms such dyspnoea in as many as one in six (17%) asymptomatic tertiary-centre patients with HCM, and abnormal blood pressure in at least 11% with HCM.
-Both these signs are associated with an increase in risk of sudden cardiac death.100-102 Also, that exercise may induce arrhythmias in nearly 45% of HCM patients, including atrial fibrillation (2%) and NSVT $(1\%)^{103;104}$ leads credence to view that exercise avoidance is beneficial in reducing the risk of sudden death.
+Indirect observational evidence suggests that exercise can induce symptoms such dyspnoea in as many as one in six (17%) asymptomatic tertiary-centre patients with HCM, and abnormal blood pressure in at least 11%.
+Both these signs are associated with an increase in risk of sudden cardiac death.98-100 In addition, exercise may induce arrhythmias in nearly 45% of HCM patients, including atrial fibrillation (2%) and NSVT (1%).101;102 These indirect findings lend credence to view that exercise avoidance is beneficial by reducing the risk of sudden death.

 It is widely accepted that participation in competitive sport increases the risk of sudden death in individuals with HCM, and that patients, particularly those at higher risk, should be discouraged from strenuous exertion.
-Others have gone further, to voice concern about the safety (and value) of exercise testing in people with HCM, although this issue is still hotly contested.103 106 107 108
+Others have gone further, to voice concern about the safety (and value) of exercise testing in people with HCM, although this issue is still hotly contested.101 104 105 106

 However, no trials of the effects of avoiding exercise have been cited in guidelines for HCM management.
-Indeed, the 2007 AHA Scientific Statement on exercise and acute cardiovascular events, which advocates a prudent approach, noted that no strategies have been adequately evaluated for their ability to reduce acute cardiovascular events, and the ACC and ESC expert consensus document that there is only indirect and circumstantial evidence to support this intervention.
+Indeed, the 2007 AHA Scientific Statement on exercise and acute cardiovascular events, which advocates a prudent approach, noted that no strategies have been adequately evaluated for their ability to reduce acute cardiovascular events.
+The ACC and ESC expert consensus document also notes that there is only indirect and circumstantial evidence to support such an intervention.